kmesic/beer-deep-learner/README.md

 Essentially all of CSE 150, where you build a dependency graph of binary nodes.
 Then calculate the probabilities of certain nodes occurring from the graph.

 #### Recommenders:

+Evaluating your recommender:
+1. Offline Ways:
+  1. Root Mean Squared Error (RMSE) - You take only a subset of these ratings, say 80% (called the train set), build the RS on them, and then ask the RS to predict the ratings on the 20% you’ve hidden (the test set).
+And so it may happen that a test user rated some item with 4 stars, but your model predicts 3.5, hence it has an error of 0.5 on that rating, and that’s exactly where RMSE comes from.
+Then you just compute the average of the errors from the whole test set using a formula and get a final result of 0.71623
+  2. Recall - You may have hidden 4 purchased items and ask the RS for 10 items.
+You may get 0%, 25%, 50%, 75%, or 100% accuracy for that user, depending on how many of the hidden 4 appeared in the recommended 10.
+Take the average over the entire test set.
+  3. Mean Absolute Error (MAE)- Same as RMSE, just does not penalize on large errors

+2. Online Ways:
+  1. Click-Through Rate (CTR) - number of times the user clicked on a recommendation
+  2. Conversion Rate (CR) - number of times the user went ahead and bought the recommendation

 ###### Collaborative Filtering
 Based on what you like and others who are similar to what you like, then we can recommend certain items.